 As the beginner birdwatcher learns to identify more birds, there is often a need for a simple pocket guide that lists the common species of the region in a portable format that can be easily carried in the field.
 This is especially needed for children who may be confused by the comprehensive and often bulky field guides.

-Versions currently available include English language pocket guides (Peninsular India, Spiti/Ladakh, Andaman&Nicobar Islands) as well as bilingual pocket guides in Kannada, Malayalam, Tamil, Telugu, Marathi or Hindi as appropriate (Birds of Karnataka, Birds of Cauvery/MM Hills Wildlife Sanctuary, Birds of Kerala; Birds of Tamil Nadu, Birds of Andhra Pradesh, Birds of Maharashtra and Birds of Uttarakhand).
-English/Hindi pocket guides to Kanha and Madhya Pradesh are also available.
+Versions currently available include English language pocket guides (Peninsular India, Spiti/Ladakh, Andaman&Nicobar Islands) as well as bilingual pocket guides in Kannada, Malayalam, Tamil, Telugu, Marathi or Hindi as appropriate (Birds of Karnataka, Birds of Cauvery/MM Hills Wildlife Sanctuary, Birds of Kerala, Birds of Tamil Nadu, Birds of Andhra Pradesh, Birds of Maharashtra, Birds of Madhya Pradesh, Birds of Uttarakhand and Birds of Rajasthan).

 Please note: The first language mentioned alongside the pocket guide name (when you select "options") is the language used for all the text.
 Only the names of birds are given in the first and second languages.
 Eg. Tamil Nadu (Tamil/English) will have all the text in Tamil and species names in Tamil and English, while Madhya Pradesh (English/Hindi) will have all the text in English and bird names in English and Hindi.